SONAL04KHATRI/NOTED_TRC/README.md

 ### **🛠 Technologies Used**

-Taskful is built with a modern tech stack to ensure it is fast and reliable:
+Noted is built with a modern tech stack to ensure it is fast and reliable:

 * **Swift:** The primary programming language used for the entire application.
 * **SwiftUI:** The framework chosen to create a clean, native-feeling user interface.